BenjaminBaehre/BenjaminBaehre/README.md

 - 👋 Hey, I'm Benny.
-I am the CEO of TimeToMine Studios.
+I am really happy that you found my profile.
-- 👀 We are a Development Studio and are creating stuff for our Minecraft Network.
+- 👀 I'm just a normal random like you are, so feel free to contact me :D
-- 🌱 We are currently developing Spigot and Bungeecord Plugins with Java.
+- 🌱 I'm very new to Minecraft-Development so every feedback is kindly welcomed.
 - 📫 You can contact me via Email: info@timetomine.net

 <!---